signaldust/bunny-jit/README.md

 The `opt_jump` pass optimizes jumps.
 Currently it only optimizes jumps back to dominators (loop back edges; `opt_jump_be`) by making a copy of the block and adding new `phi`s for all live-in values (globally) that originated from the (supposedly) loop header.
-It relies on both `livein` and dominators and it will invalidate both.
-It rebuilds CFG but not dominators.
+This effectively results in loop inversion and allows `opt_sink` to create pre-headers by breaking critical edges.
+Because `opt_jump` rewrites CFG, it needs both `livein` and dominators and it will invalidate both.
+It rebuilds CFG, but not dominators.

 The `opt_scc` pass computes [SCCs](#scc) and the `opt_ra` pass performs register allocation.
 There are only done once at the end of the compilation